ombori/grid-docs/grid-pim/field-definitions.md

 | CountryId           | Country ID                             | Yes      | 46                                                   |

 ### StorageInstructions
-StorageInstructions is *not* a required property which contains an Array of Objects, one is required, which each has the following properties.
+StorageInstructions is *not* a required property that contains an Array of Objects, one is required, which each has the following properties.

 | Field               | Description                             | Required | Example                                              |
 | ------------------- | --------------------------------------- | -------- | ---------------------------------------------------- |